Lloyd Foster: Height and Soil

 Curator Bio

 Destiny Gray is a New York-based curator whose work centers on expanding access to contemporary art and fostering meaningful connections between artists and communities.
-She works in curatorial at White Cube with US-based artists and estates, contributing to exhibitions internationally, while developing independent curatorial initiatives.
+She was a participant in Independent Curators International (ICI) New York Curatorial Seminar and works in curatorial at White Cube with US-based artists and estates, contributing to exhibitions internationally, while developing independent curatorial initiatives.

 Dates